nimishamehta5/kubecon-2025-kagent-demos/kagent-and-agentgateway/script.md

 1. Test a prompt guard request:
 ```
-Give me some sample emails for a programmer named Nina
+Give me some sample email addresses for a programmer named Nina
 ```

 Without the policy, the LLM will respond with some emails, but with the policies you should see the mask: